 In Gompers v.
-Buck’s Stove and Range Co., 221 U.S. 418 (1911), the Supreme Court rejected the claim that the First Amendment rights to speech and the press protect individuals who violate injunctions against labor activities, whether spoken or written, and upheld the authority of courts to issue contempt citations against the violators.
-However, the Court overruled the specific injunction against Samuel Gompers and his colleagues John Mitchell and Frank Morrison on the grounds that the lower courts had not properly distinguished criminal from civil contempt.
+Buck’s Stove and Range Co., 221 U.S. 418 (1911), the Supreme Court rejected the claim that the First Amendment rights to speech and the press protect individuals who violate injunctions against labor activities, whether spoken or written.
+The Court also overruled the injunction against Samuel Gompers and his colleagues John Mitchell and Frank Morrison on the grounds that the lower courts had not properly distinguished criminal from civil contempt.

 Gompers and co-plaintiffs were members and associates of the American Federation of Labor, who had declared a boycott against Buck’s Stove and Range Company.
-The company had responded by accusing them, both through their boycott and publications, of entering into a conspiracy to restrain trade.
+The company had responded by accusing them of entering into a conspiracy to restrain trade, both through their boycott and publications.

 The AFL had been given an injunction against the boycott.
 However, they put Buck's Stove & Range Company on “Unfair” and “We Don’t Patronize” lists in their magazine.
 The company claimed this speech violated the boycott injunction.

 While the Court did not consider the free speech question, the Court did make it clear that they sided with the employers.
 Writing for a unanimous Court, Justice Joseph R. Lamar observed that boycotts could cause “irreparable damage to the business or property of the complainant.”